JaneliaSciComp/modular-devices/README.md

 Modular devices can be both clients and/or servers and devices communicate with one another using [JSON](http://www.json.org/) strings.
 Any communication channel capable of sending and receiving JSON strings can used to connect modular devices to each other.
+Servers may listen for client method calls on multiple communication channels simultaneously and a device may use a single communication channel for both server and client communications.

 Modular devices implemented on Arduino-like boards and processors communicate over serial UART channels.
 Arduino-like modular devices